MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/language/customize-language-setup-settings.md

     For instructions on downloading the ISO, see [Download language packs, language interface packs, and proofing tools for volume license versions of Office](customize-language-setup-settings.md#DownloadLIPandProofTools).

-2. Read and accept the Microsoft Software License Terms, and then choose **Continue**.
+2. Read and accept the license terms, and then choose **Continue**.

 3. To install the proofing tools for all available languages, choose **Install Now**.
 The installation begins.
 Otherwise, to install individual languages, choose **Customize**.